Skip Header

 It’s important to remember that this is a rule of thumb and everyone’s circumstances are different.
 For example, you might want to withdraw more in the early years to spend on home improvements or travel.
 You would then need to withdraw less in the later years.

 The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 There are different tax implications of withdrawing money from your pension depending on your personal circumstances.
-All tax rules may change in the future.
+All tax and pension rules may change in the future.

 What should you think about when choosing investments in retirement?

+We provide you with a wide range of funds to choose from.
 Each fund has its own factsheet, where you’ll find some of the investments it holds, the level of growth it aims for and its level of risk.
 Typically, funds that aim for higher growth may carry more risk and be more suitable for those investing for the longer term.
 In contrast, funds with lower levels of risk may achieve less growth.

 What if you don’t want to choose the funds yourself?

 A simpler option might be to choose one (or more) of our Investment Pathways.
 These may be available to you through your Pension Drawdown Account once you have started withdrawing money from your retirement savings.
-They are designed around four different objectives you might have for your retirement income over the next five years:
+They are designed around four different objectives you might have for your retirement income over the next five years.

 If you’d like to make any changes to your investments, simply log in to PlanViewer.